GustavoSilvaNavarro/GustavoSilvaNavarro/README.md

 - 🧠 I’m currently learning **Vue.js and Rust**

-- 🤝 I'm open to collaborate  with other developers in exciting ideas
+- 🤝 I'm open to collaborate with other developers on exciting ideas

 - 🚀 Interested in **Typescript, React and Python**